-3 Asset-based pedagogies view the diversity that children bring to the classroom, including culture, language, disability, socio-economic status, immigration status, and sexuality as characteristics that add value and strength to classrooms and communities.
-Culturally relevant pedagogy, culturally responsive teaching, culturally sustaining pedagogy, and funds of knowledge are all approaches that affirm children's cultural lives-both family and community-and incorporate this knowledge into the classroom and collectively deem children's lived experiences incorporating the diversity of children's cultures, languages, dialects, communication needs, and home communities.
-Promote children's literacy development in languages other than English in multilingual (dual language and bilingual education) programs.4
+Asset-based pedagogies view the diversity that children bring to the classroom, including culture, language, disability, socio-economic status, immigration status, and sexuality as characteristics that add value and strength to classrooms and communities.
+Culturally relevant pedagogy, culturally responsive teaching, culturally sustaining pedagogy, and funds of knowledge are all approaches that affirm children's cultural lives-both family and community-and incorporate this knowledge into the classroom and collectively deem children's lived experiences as assets.
+These practices affirm the diversity that children bring to the classroom and include instructional approaches that leverage the cultural and linguistic experiences of children to make learning more relevant and effective.